 The Department of Energy (DOE) is attempting to break its obligation to clean up all of the nuclear and chemical contamination at the Santa Susana Field Laboratory (SSFL), proposing instead to leave as much as 99% of the contamination not cleaned up.
-Click here to submit a comment and demand a full cleanup!

 The DOE recently released a Draft Environmental Impact Statement (DEIS) that proposes three alternative cleanup plans for its operational area of SSFL.
 The three alternatives would respectively leave up to 39%, 91% or up to 99% of the contamination on site, where it can continue to migrate and put nearby communities at risk.
 This is especially troubling because the DOE is responsible for cleaning up Area IV of SSFL, where most of the radioactive contamination is located.